Aisuluu817/JavaOOP/README.md

-# JavaFinalExam
+# CS-201 course MidTerm Project
-This is my final project for Programming Languages 2 course
+This is my final project for Object Oriented Programming course.

-## Title of the Project – Quizzz
+## Title of the Project – Quiz
-The original code was taken from https://github.com/wadiemendja/Multiple-Choice-Quiz, and modified by me, so it meets the requirements of Final Project submission and satisfies my preferences.
 The full Project Report provided in Wiki component.

 ## Background